-Benteng Heritage is one of the few private museums in Indonesia.
+Benteng Heritage Museum is one of the few private museums in Indonesia.
 Its private collection presents the history of Indonesian Chinese in Tangerang, also known as China Benteng.

 Benteng is an Indonesian word for a fortress.
 The fortress in Tangerang refers to a fortress built by Dutch in 1705 to defend Batavia (Jakarta) against the attacks from sultanate of Banten in western Java.